johnreyes96/modeling-and-simulation/README.md

-# modeling-and-simulation
+# Modeling and Simulation
-Modeling and simulation algorithms
+Modeling and simulation algorithms about data science using Python and Jupiter Notebook.